Berts vidare betraktelser: Plot

 In the book, the Ljung Family goes on vacation to Jamaica.

-After Bert and Åke have been jumping next to the fire during Walpurgis Night, the Heman Hunters demonstrate on May Day, but are removed after singing "Tupp fick kramp uti magen, sista skiten kom där" ("rooster got cramp out in its stomach, the last shit came there") to the Internationale tune.

 On the night between 5 and 6 May, a fire occurs in Bert's hometown, destroying the potato warehouse " Arnes potatislager ".
 The local police suspects arson, and Bert suspects Jörgen Karlsson.
 Bert also visits his mother's sister Lena's dance institution.
-Paulina attends dancing courses there, and Bert accidentally drops Paulina into the floor, feeling like he is Adolf Hitler's twin brother.
+Paulina attends dancing courses there, and Bert accidentally drops Paulina into the floor.

 Bert's school class also visited by the 6th graders from Östbergaskolan, as the classes will merge before the 7th grade, and Lill-Erik fears them being communists when their teacher calls them "comrades".

 By late May, the 6th graders go to a school camp, after collecting money, and as Bert walks alone in the evening Paulina appears, and together they walk to a former open air dance platform, where a romance between them takes place.

 During the 6th grade commencement at school, Åke launches his own firework in the school desk.
 The bench cover catches fire, and the schoolhouse is abandoned.
 On his way home, Bert meets Paulina, who wants to meet him during summer, and they soon go bathing together.

 Åke's father has met a new woman, Hillevi who has Norwegian relatives, and Bert goes sailing with his father and a person called Christer, but turns seasick.

 For Paulina's name day on 22 June Bert crochets a cloth, and as his caveman persona "Milton " he goes out and attaches the cloth to a stone, which he throws into Paulina's window.
 However, it falls into the wrong apartment, requiring Paulina's neighbour to hand over the present.

 Following tradition, Bert and his relatives spend Midsummer in Babbsand, inside a cottage located on an island.
-Bert's 18 years old cousin Sandra is bathing naked, and Bert notices his father watching it using binoculars, blaming it on ornithology.
 When Bert comes home, he finds a letter under the hallway carpet, where Paulina has written a letter telling him to come to Lilla Bryggan during Midsummer Day (when he was Gone).